-By becoming or continuing as a member of the Ithaca College community – whether a residential student, off-campus student, employee, visitor, or other participating community member – you are agreeing to abide by the College’s policies, guidelines, and expectations related to the 2019 Novel Coronavirus (COVID-19).
-The policies and guidelines referenced herein and provided on the Health, Safety, and Prevention website, are fully incorporated into the Student Conduct Code, employment obligations, and other applicable rules maintained by the College.
-We will take reasonable steps to update you with timely information about specific health and safety guidance important for all our community members as such guidance is available.
+By becoming or continuing as a member of the Ithaca College community – whether a residential student, off-campus student, employee, visitor, or other participating community member – you are agreeing to abide by the College’s policies, guidelines, and expectations related to public health policies which can be found on the college public health website.
+The policies and guidelines referenced herein and provided on the College’s website are fully incorporated into the Student Conduct Code, employment obligations, and other applicable rules maintained by the College.

 Ithaca College Community Agreement